Want to vote in the primary? The voter registration deadline is Monday

 - Must be a citizen of the United States

-- Must be a bona fide resident of Campbell County and the precinct in which you register
+- Must be a bona fide resident of Teton County and the precinct in which you register

 - Must withdraw voter registration from any other jurisdiction, if applicable